jhoffmann2/OpenGL_3DRenderingEngine/README.md

     - modify the normal colors
 - material component
   - modify phong lighting components
+  - if the rendering component shader is set to "Local Light", the material component properties will instead store the emission properties of the light
 - lighting component
   - change light type
   - change light colors